wangchenxi7/Semeru-dev/README.md

   # @CPU server
   cgexec -sticky -g memory:memctl "${SPARK_HOME}/sbin" /sparkdaemon.sh start $CLASS $WORKER_NUM -webui-port "$WEBUI_PORT" $PORT_FLAG $PORT_NUM $MASTER "$@"
   # We also recommend that only run the executor on the CPU-Server JVM.
-  # Please refere the FAQ chapter for more details.
+  # Please refer to the FAQ chapter for more details.
   # In order to achive this, specify the executor JVM in Spark/conf/spark-defaults.conf :
   spark.executorEnv.JAVA_HOME=${semeru_cpu_server_jvm_dir}/jdk</code></pre>